 Beaver Falls, Pennsylvania

-William Allen McCool (1850 - 1923) was an inventor and businessman who made a name for himself in Beaver Falls, Pennsylvania.
-He was involved in the steel and power industries, bicycle and sewing machine industries and, of course, writing machines.
-Unfortunately for him, despite all the time he invested in developing his typewriter, it was one of his least successful endeavors.
+William Allen McCool (1850 - 1923) was an inventor and businessman who made a name for himself in Beaver Falls, PA.
+He was involved in the steel and power industries, bicycle and sewing machine industries and, of course, typewriters.
+Unfortunately for him, despite all the time he invested in developing the McCool, it was one of his least successful endeavors.

 However, before the fire and subsequent holdings sale, for just one year, the McCool was being produced, marketed and sold.
 At just $25 it was definitely a bargain, and being constructed of just 319 parts and weighing just 12 pounds it would have been considered fairly portable.
 The McCool typed 84 characters from a double-shift universal keyboard.
 Application of type was by typewheel and ribbon inking.

 Much like the Postal, the McCool was a Frankenwriter that borrowed mechanical innovations from other typewriters.
 It's typewheel was very similar to that of a Blickensderfer.
 It's hammer was like that of a Commercial Visible while the hammer extension arm was like that of a Chicago.
 Also like the Postal, the McCool was borrowing technology that was already outdated.
-By 1909, type-lever machines had already becoming the preferred style of typewriter by the consumer.
+By 1909 consumers had already made it clear that type-lever machines were the preferred style of typewriter.

 William McCool retired to Florida during the last years of his life where he would eventually die of paralysis in February, 1923.
 In the title of the obituary published by The Pittsburgh Post Gazette, it referred to McCool as a "Pioneer Manufacture of Beaver Falls"